 The neural network for this example can be represented as the following diagram:

 The function above is parameterized by all the biases and synaptic weights in the neural network, i.e., 49 parameters.

 The next step is to select an appropriate training strategy, which defines what the neural network will learn.
 A general training strategy for approximation is composed of two terms:

 The loss index chosen for this problem is the normalized squared error between the outputs from the neural network and the targets in the data set.
 On the other hand, no regularization will be used for this application.

-From the information above we can see that the neural network is predicting very well the entire range of residuary resistance data.
-Indeed, the a, b and R2 values are very close to 0, 1 and 1, respectively.
 The neural network is now ready to estimate the residuary resistance of sailing yachts with satisfactory quality over the same range of data.

 The neural network is now ready to predict resistances for geometries and velocities that it has never seen.
 For that, we can use some neural network tasks.